 According to The New York Times

-, investors and former student aid professionals have started the Education Finance Institute, which will help colleges and universities draft and implement ISA agreements.
+, investors and former student aid professionals have started the Education Finance Institute, which will help to draft and implement Income Share

 Other schools that offer income share agreements include Colorado Mountain College, Allan Hancock College, Lackawanna College, Clarkson University, Norwich University and Messiah College, as reported by U.S. News